Getting to Grips with Real World Diagnostics

 Can you tell us a little bit about your company and what you do?

 I established three companies, Real World Diagnostics in 2006, Medical Diagnostech in 2010, and OculusID in 2013.
 Real World Diagnostic is a marketing and distribution company for medical diagnostic test kits like rapid HIV tests etc. Medical Diagnostech is a manufacturer of medical diagnostic test kits for drug of abuse, HIV, malaria, pregnancy, and ovulation.
-OculusID specialises in the development of biometric solutions with impairment and disease detection by analysing the pupil of the eye’s response to light.
+OculusID specialises in the development of biometric solutions for impairment and disease detection by analysing the pupil of the eye’s response to light.

 “The entrepreneur’s character is key to success”